Topological defects as relics of spontaneous symmetry breaking from black hole physics: Acknowledgment

 \section{Acknowledgment}

-} The authors thank Adolfo del Campo, Victor Cardoso, Chiang-Mei Chen, Antonio M. Garc\'ia-Garc\'ia, Daniel Golubchik, Sean Hartnoll, Zhi-Hong Li, Peng Liu, Juan Maldacena, Julian Sonner, Yu Tian and Edward Witten for helpful discussions.
+} The authors greatly thank the comments, discussions and collaborations from Wojciech H. Zurek during the completion of this work.
+The authors will also thank Adolfo del Campo, Victor Cardoso, Chiang-Mei Chen, Antonio M. Garc\'ia-Garc\'ia, Daniel Golubchik, Sean Hartnoll, Zhi-Hong Li, Peng Liu, Juan Maldacena, Julian Sonner, Yu Tian, Edward Witten and Jan Zaanen for helpful discussions.
 H.B.Z. and H.Q.Z. are supported by the National Natural Science Foundation of China (Grants No. 11675140, 11705005 and 11875095).
-W.H.Z. was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division, Condensed Matter Theory Program, as well as by the LDRD program in Los Alamos.